silverbulletmd/silverbullet/website/Troubleshooting.md

-If things don’t work, SilverBullet doesn’t run, a few things to try:
+Running into trouble?
+Sorry to hear it.

+Let’s figure this out.

-If this doesn’t help, ask the [community for help](https://community.silverbullet.md/).
+Here are some things you can try when things don’t work, if you’re still stuck — ask the [community for help](https://community.silverbullet.md/).

 # Logs
 SilverBullet logs in two places: in your browser and on the server.
 Most valuable logs are likely going to be in your browser’s logs: